gruns/furl/API.md

 ### Basics

-furl objects let you access and modify the components of a URL
+furl objects let you access and modify the various components of a URL

 ```
 scheme://username:password@host:port/path?query#fragment